Chamodya-ka/Edge_Device_Fabric_Defect_Detection/cuda_implementation/README.md

 The 1D image vector obtained from the ImageLoader is fed into the GLCMComputation object.
 GLCMComputation::GetSubGLCM(params) returns the GLCMS calculated for 32x32 pixels^2 sub windows and it is used for demonstration.
 4 Co-occurence matrices are calculated for ```theta=0``` ```theta=45``` ```theta=90``` ```theta=135```.Hence the resulting array would contain 64x64x4 sub GLCMs.
 These sub GLCMs will be used to calculate the Haralick features to obtain a feature vector.

 #####  ```int* out = GLCMComputation::GetSubGLCM(img,d,angle);```
 Kernel used to calculate sub GLCMs will be extended to calculate the features.
 Hence this function will be only used for testing and demonstration.
+(96-130 ms)

 ##### params
 ```img``` - Image object